-It is estimated that between five and eight million people in the UK alone suffer from Irritable Bowel Syndrome (IBS).
-Sadly, many spend their lives experiencing the effects of finding little or no relief from conventional treatments such as diet and medication.
+Between five and eight million people in the UK alone suffer from Irritable Bowel Syndrome (IBS).
+Sadly, many spend their lives experiencing the effects and find little or no relief from conventional treatments such as diet and medication.

-IBS is considered a minor condition although the symptoms can include; diarrhoea and constipation, painful bloating and swelling of the abdomen, and food intolerances.
+IBS is considered a minor condition although the symptoms can include; diarrhoea, constipation, painful bloating and swelling of the abdomen, and food intolerances.

-Hypnotherapy is a treatment that can aid those who have not responded to conventional treatments.
+Hypnotherapy is a therapy that can aid those who have not responded to conventional treatments.

 What Happens During a Hypnotherapy Session?

 Forget about what you may have seen on television or in a theatre show; hypnotherapy is not about making a fool of yourself.
 It is a relaxed state of being where positive suggestions are made to your subconscious.
 A session lasts one hour during which you enter a hypnotic state.
-Clients are given an in-depth explanation of how the gut works, what causes their symptoms and learn to influence and gain control of their gut.
-Quite often they are given a recording/CD so that they can practice self-hypnosis between sessions.
+During this, clients are given an in-depth explanation of how the gut works, what causes their symptoms and learn to influence and gain control of their gut.
+Quite often they are given a recording so that they can practice self-hypnosis between sessions.

 Is IBS all in the mind?

-It is not known for sure whether IBS is a psychological disorder, but it is thought not to solely be one; therefore, treatment should not be merely physical or psychological, but rather a combination.
+It is not known for sure whether IBS is a psychological disorder, but it is thought not to be one solely; therefore, treatment should not be physical or psychological, but a combination.
 What is known is that stress can make symptoms worse but is not the cause.

 It is unknown how gut-directed hypnotherapy works, but it may influence the way the brain modulates gut activity.
 In laboratory testing, hypnosis has shown to reduce gut sensitivity.